 - How is AMI approaching the recovery?

-We are establishing five Hubs in Kaikoura, Blenheim, Hanmer, Wellington and Christchurch to enable us to best respond to the scale of this event.
+We have established five Hubs in Kaikoura, Blenheim, Hanmer, Wellington and Christchurch to enable us to best respond to the scale of this event.
 The Hubs will contact all customers with a claim lodged to organise assessments.
-This contact will occur over the first few months of the New Year.

 - How can I be sure that AMI is settling me on the same basis as other insurers?

 AMI will act as EQC’s agent to settle your claim.
 We are settling claims in accordance with the EQC Act.
 All insurers will use the same set of guidelines provided by EQC.